Kelowna couple returns home after working the front lines of pandemic hotbed in Italy - BC Local News

-As the B.C. provincial government called a state of emergency on March 18, the COVID-19 pandemic had already taken a stranglehold on Italy.
+As the B.C. provincial government called a state of emergency on March 18, the COVID-19 pandemic had already taken a stranglehold in parts of Europe.

-That very same day, two Okanagan healthcare workers left to provide assistance in Cremona, Italy, one of the nation’s hotbeds for the virus.
+That same day, two Okanagan healthcare workers travelled over 8,000 kilometres to provide assistance in Italy, one of the world’s most severe hotbeds for the virus at the time.

-When Ian and Carolyn Larrett landed, the total number of confirmed cases of the coronavirus in their home province of B.C. was 231.
+When Ian and Carolyn Larrett landed in Cremona, a city situated in northern Italy, the total number of confirmed cases of the coronavirus in their home province of B.C. was 231.
 In Italy, that number was 35,713 — and it was skyrocketing.

 Ian and Carolyn are a Summerland ambulance worker and a Kelowna General Hospital nurse who live together in their marital home in Kelowna.
 They signed up with Samaritan’s Purse in the fall of 2019 — with no inclination that their first deployment with the humanitarian aid organization would be for such a significant event.